Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Introduction and results

 Let us also mention the work~\cite{MesMirSal+1991} that showed~$\sqrt{N}$ fluctuations when~$q$ is taken to be large enough.
 Our results imply this for all~$q>4$.
 In this generality, the only progress was a recent complete characterisation of Gibbs measures in the planar Potts model~\cite{GlaMan23}.
 This work proves that all Gibbs measures are invariant to translations, and this implies that the interface (if defined at all) exhibits diverging fluctuations.

-The case of the order-order conditions is addressed in our companion paper: we show emergence of a free layer of width $\sqrt{N}$ between the two ordered phases ({\em wetting}) and establish convergence of its boundaries to two Brownian bridges conditioned not to intersect.
+The case of the order-order conditions is addressed in our companion paper~\cite{DobGlaOtt26}: we show emergence of a free layer of width $\sqrt{N}$ between the two ordered phases ({\em wetting}) and establish convergence of its boundaries to a Brownian watermelon (two Brownian bridges conditioned not to intersect).

 In particular, we prove that, when~$q>4$, in both cases of Dobrushin conditions, as the mesh of the lattice tends to zero, the scaling limit of the interface in the Potts model is a straight line.
 To compare with what happens in the case of continuous phase transition, let us describe the expected behaviour for $q=2,3,4$.
 The mesmerizing physics conjecture from 1980s postulates conformal invariance.
 Schramm's~\cite{Sch00} geometric interpretation of this conjecture asserts that as one takes the scaling limit of the Potts model, the interface converges to a random fractal curve called the Schramm--Loewner Evolution.
 This has been proven rigorously only at~$q=2$ (Ising model) by Smirnov et al~\cite{Smi10,CheSmi11,CheDumHonKemSmi14}.